ansible-collections/ibm_zos_core/docs/source/modules/zos_started_task.rst

 device_number
-  *device_number* is the number of the device to be started.
+  *device_number* is the number of the device that is started.
 A device number is 3 or 4 hexadecimal digits.
-A slash (/) must precede a 4-digit number but is not before a 3-digit number.
+Ensure that you must precede a slash (/) for a 4-digit number but not for a 3-digit number.

   | **required**: False
   | **type**: str

 identifier_name
   *identifier_name* is the name that identifies the task to be started.
 This name can be up to 8 characters long.
-The first character must be alphabetical.
+Ensure that the first character is alphabetical.

   | **required**: False
   | **type**: str

 job_account
-  *job_account* specifies accounting data in the JCL JOB statement for the started task.
+  *job_account* specifies the accounting data in the JCL JOB statement for the started task.
 If the source JCL was a job and has already accounting data, the value that is specified on this parameter overrides the accounting data in the source JCL.

   | **required**: False
   | **type**: str

 job_name
-  *job_name* is a name which should be assigned to a started task while starting it.
+  *job_name* is a name that is assigned to a started task when you start the task.
 If job_name is not specified, then member_name is used as job_name.

   | **required**: False
   | **type**: str